There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 Knowledge doesn’t belong to one style of teaching.
 It isn’t only relevant when teachers explain, model, question or use retrieval practice.
 It sits underneath every approach we use.

 Inquiry needs knowledge.
 Discussion needs knowledge.
 Feedback needs knowledge.
 Modelling needs knowledge.
 Problem solving needs knowledge.
-Collaboration needs knowledge, otherwise students are mostly pooling confusion with nicer stationery.
+Collaboration needs knowledge, otherwise students are mostly pooling confusion.

 The stronger the knowledge base, the more powerful those approaches become.
 Without it, even our best instructional techniques start to become less effective.

 That feels particularly relevant in inquiry-based schools.
 In the MYP, meaningful inquiry is central to how students learn.
 We want students to ask questions, investigate ideas, make connections and wrestle with complexity.
-I’m not arguing against that.
-Good inquiry can be brilliant.
+I’m not arguing against that, good inquiry can be brilliant, but inquiry works best when students have enough knowledge to make the inquiry worthwhile.
+I see this all the time during lab experiments, and I have many years of experience of seeing that retention and understanding of an experiment is far better when the knowledge precedes the practical itself.
+They’re able to apply their knowledge to it in real time.

 If students don’t know enough, they’re not really inquiring.
-They’re guessing or copying from the student next to them, who has written down a misconception.
-We have a problem.
+They’re guessing or copying from the student next to them; who has written down a misconception… we have a problem now!

 That isn’t a criticism of the students.
 It’s a design problem.
 We’ve asked them to do complex thinking before we’ve given them enough to think with.